alishabasnet/BTP-Workshops/WS01/readme.md

 ### Due Dates

 The due dates depend on your section.
+The due date for *Part #1* is at the end of they when your lab is scheduled; the due date for *Part #2* is at the end of the day that is 5 days after the day with the lab.

 Please choose the `-due` option of the submitter program to see the exact due date of your section:

 ```bash
 ~profname.proflastname/submit 2??/wX/pY_SSS -due